poissonconsulting/runbisonpic/inst/helpfiles/model.md

 1. Select the thinning.
 2. Select the model mode.
 3. Press the run button.
-   - Model may take over 24 hours to run, be patient.
+   - Model may take more than 5 hours to run in report mode, be patient.
    - The run is complete when the Outbox is populated with a table.
    - If there is an issue a pop-up box will appear indicating something is not valid, this must be fixed, and the run button will need to be pressed again to restart the model run.
    - The app has crashed and needs to be restarted if any of the following occur: